mnottale/zbattle/README.md

 A red circle will show where the smoke bomb would land.
 To cancel drag back to the center of the catapult and release.

+Buttons on your end of the screen give you some control on the smoke effect:

+- PER/TRA: persistant or transient smoke.
+Zs will stay on a persistent smoke, but will leave a transient one as soon as they reach the center, and then ignore that specific smoke forever
+- D+/D-: change the life time of the smoke
+- P+/P-: change the attractive power of a smoke.
+For example a value of two means Zs will prefer smoke over ennemy farm if the smoke is less than twice as far.

 ### Small Hill: shockwave

 Sends a shockwave that repulses all zombies by a small distance.
 Useful to gain